National without household registration: Background

 The Republic of China (ROC) governed mainland China from 1912 to 1949.
 The islands of Taiwan and Penghu were ceded to the Empire of Japan in 1895 by Qing China, the last ruling dynastic Chinese regime, following its defeat in the First Sino-Japanese War.
 Control of these islands was transferred to the ROC in 1945 after the Second World War.
 Near the end of the Chinese Civil War, the Nationalist government was forced to retreat to Taiwan by the Communist Party, which subsequently established the People's Republic of China (PRC) in 1949.
 Since the conclusion of the war, the ROC has controlled only the Taiwan Area.

-The ROC continues to constitutionally claim areas under PRC control (mainland China, Hong Kong, and Macau) as part of its territory.
-Because of this, Taiwan treats residents of those areas as ROC nationals.
-Additionally, because Taiwanese nationality law operates under the principle of jus sanguinis, overseas Chinese and Taiwanese are also regarded as nationals.
+At the Cold War era, the government of the Republic of China on Taiwan continues to constitutionally claim territories controled by the People's Republic of China (PRC) and Mongolian People's Republic (MPR) as part of its territory.
+Because of this, the Nationality Act treated residents of those territories as nationals.
+Additionally, because Taiwanese nationality law operates under the principle of jus sanguinis, most overseas Chinese, Mongolian, and Taiwanese were also regarded as nationals during this era.
 During the Cold War, both the ROC and PRC governments actively sought the support of overseas Chinese communities in their attempts to secure the position as the legitimate sole government of China.
 The ROC also encouraged overseas Chinese businessmen to settle in Taiwan to facilitate economic development.
 Regulations concerning evidence of ROC nationality by descent were particularly lax during this period, allowing many overseas Chinese the right to settle in Taiwan.

 From the late 1980s, Taiwan developed a stronger sense of local national identity and more readily asserted its separate identity from that of China.
 Legal reforms between 1999 and 2002 greatly reduced the ease by which further grants of ROC nationality were made to overseas Chinese and restricted citizenship rights only to those with household registration in Taiwan.
 Full citizenship rights, including permanent residence and voting, can only be exercised by nationals who have been registered.
 NWOHRs are now treated as an external population to Taiwan.

-Nationals of Mongolia, which was part of Qing China until 1911, were also regarded as if they were mainland Chinese residents until 2002, when the Mainland Affairs Council removed the country from the administrative definition of the Mainland Area.
+Residents of Mongolia, which was part of Imperial China until 1911, were also regarded as if they were mainland Chinese residents until 2002, when the Mainland Affairs Council removed the country from the administrative definition of the Mainland Area.
 Since then, Mongolians have been treated as foreigners and are required to apply for visas before entering Taiwan.
-Nevertheless, the area of Outer Mongolia remains officially part of ROC territorial claims.
+In May 2013, the Mainland Affairs Council reaffirmed that Outer Mongolia is not a part of ROC's territorial claims and Mongolia is a sovereign state.